rust-lang/rust/text/1522-conservative-impl-trait.md

   non-local type checking becoming necessary.

-- The return type has an identity based on all generic parameters the function body is parametrized by, and by the location of the function in the module system.
+- The return type has an identity based on all generic parameters the function body is parameterized by, and by the location of the function in the module system.
 This means type equality behaves like this:

   ```rust